PapiLer/Reforestation/README.md

-## Did you hear about the runner who was criticized?
-He just took it in stride
+## How do you make holy water?
+You boil the hell out of it.